ganrad/aks-aspnet-sqldb-rest/README.md

     If a Pod is not actively serving any requests then it's CPU utilization is minimal (0 - 2%) as noted above!
 This is one of the value-add **advantages** for running applications within containers as opposed to running them within Virtual Machines.
 By increasing the density of containers on Virtual or Physical machines, you can maximize resource utilization (CPU + Memory) and thereby drive down IT infrastructure costs.

     Now let's increase the load on the Claims API Pod by invoking it a few times (in a loop) and observe how Kubernetes intelligently auto scales the microservice instances.
 Refer to the command snippet below.
+    If the CPU load for the Claims API microservice (Pod) doesn't move up above 50%, you may need to open up more terminal windows (> 2) and run the shell script multiple times.
     ```
     # Make sure you are in the project root directory
     $ cd ~/git-repos/aks-aspnet-sqldb-rest